ryanstout/stoutlang/docs/overview.md

 Before we dive in, lets talk about why you might want to use StoutLang.
 Mostly it comes down to the compiler doing more work than what you're used to.
 (You get things for free)

-- [Free Performance! 🚀] A novel effect type system and AI based machine code optimizer that can run normal looking code faster than hand optimized C. (I know, a bold claim)
+- **Free Performance!** 🚀 - A novel effect type system and AI based machine code optimizer that can run normal looking code faster than hand optimized C. (I know, a bold claim)

-- [Free Maintainability! 🛠️] The effect type system gives you most of the guarantees that might draw you to a pure functional programming language, but is much simpler and easier to understand.
+- **Free Maintainability!** 🛠️ - The effect type system gives you most of the guarantees that might draw you to a pure functional programming language, but is much simpler and easier to understand.

-- [Free Portability! 🌍] StoutLang can generate fast code for any hardware platform supported by the LLVM or WebAssembly.
+- **Free Portability!** 🌍 - StoutLang can generate fast code for any hardware platform supported by the LLVM or WebAssembly.
 It has first-class WebAssembly support. (meaning it can run in the browser, on edge, in a WebAssembly sandbox instead of needing a container, etc...)

-- [Free (easy?)
-Deployment! 📦] All code is statically linked, meaning you can easily produce binaries for any platform with a single command.
+- **Free (ok, just easy?)
+Deployment!** 📦 - All code is statically linked, meaning you can easily produce binaries for any platform with a single command.
 Those binaries run out of the box without installing any dependencies.

-- [Free Parallelism! ⚡] StoutLang can automatically parallelize code and run it in a deterministic way.
+- **Free Parallelism!** ⚡ - StoutLang can automatically parallelize code and run it in a deterministic way.
 (Free multi-core!)

-- [Free Happiness! 😊] StoutLang is easy to learn, it builds on a few simple concepts to deliver what your current language isn't.
+- **Free Happiness!** 😊 - StoutLang is easy to learn, it builds on a few simple concepts to deliver what your current language isn't.
 When the language does more of the work, you can focus on writing more on just building the things your project needs.

 ### StoutLang Feels: JavaScript-ish